RedForestAI/NextJSAppTemplate/README.md

 | user2@example.com | password123   |
 | user3@example.com | password123   |

-# Capacitor
+# Capacitor - Mobile

 For mobile deployment, we are using NextJS bundled by Capacitor.
 Below are the instructions to make this system work.

+> [!WARNING]
+> Mobile Development only works in networks that allow device-to-device communication.
+It's likely that school networks will restrict this type of network traffic.
+A way to test is by trying to access the NextJS dev server via your phone.
+If that works, then Capacitor will also work.

 ## iOS

 For iOS development, you will need a computer that runs on macOS, such as a MacBook Air or Pro.
+Additionally, you will need to install Xcode to be able to run an iPhone emulator.
+[Follow the instruction found here to install Xcode](https://developer.apple.com/documentation/safari-developer-tools/installing-xcode-and-simulators).

 ### Dependencies

-1. Install CocoaPods (required for the workspace/schemes)
+Install CocoaPods (required for the workspace/schemes)
 ```
 sudo gem install cocoapods
 pod setup
 ```

-2. Ensure Pods generate the workspace
+Ensure Pods generate the workspace
 ```
 cd ios
 pod install
 cd ..
 ```

 If pod install errors, fix Ruby/CocoaPods until it’s clean.

+### Sync and Run iOS App
-3. Sync Capacitor (copy assets + config)
+If you change the capacitor setup, you will need to sync Capacitor (copy assets + config) via:
 ```
 export CAP_SERVER_URL="http://<YOUR-LAN-IP>:3000"   # e.g. http://192.168.1.50:3000
 npx cap sync ios
 ```

-4. Open the workspace and run
+After syncing (if needed), you can open the workspace and run the application via the following command:
 ```
 npx cap open ios
 ```

-In Xcode:
+Within the Xcode IDE, you might need to configure the following:

 Make sure you opened ``ios/App/App.xcworkspace`` (not the .xcodeproj).
 * Show the Project Navigator (⌘1).
 You should see App and Pods.